blog posts

 The main use of ICMP is to send error reports.
 When two devices are connected to each other through the Internet.
 If the data of any of these devices does not reach the destination, ICMP sends the desired error report to the source.
 For example, if the data sent is too large for a router, the router drops the packet and sends an ICMP message about the dropped data to the source.

 Another use of ICMP is to diagnose and troubleshoot network problems, which is frequently used in the network support process.
 Common network tools such as ping and traceroute both use the ICMP protocol.
-The Traceroute tool is used to show the route of the desired information to the destination and the number of routers on the way, the actual physical route of the connected routers that the request must go through before reaching the destination.
+The traceroute tool shows the route of the desired information to the destination and the number of routers on the way, the actual physical route of the connected routers that the request must go through before reaching the destination.
 This command can determine the reason for the delay of the packet sent to the destination.

 A ping tool is a simplified version of Traceroute.
-Ping tests the speed of the connection between two devices and reports how long it takes for the desired information to reach the source and then the destination to respond to the source.
-Although Ping provides information about routing and It doesn’t show the routers between the source and destination, but it’s still a very useful metric for measuring latency between two devices. echo-request and echo-reply are ICMP messages for ping operations.
+Ping tests the connection speed between two devices and reports how long it takes for the desired information to reach the source and then the destination to respond to the source.
+Although Ping provides routing information and doesn’t show the routers between the source and destination, it’s still a very useful metric for measuring latency between two devices.
+Echo-request and echo-reply are ICMP messages for ping operations.

-Unfortunately, network attacks can exploit this process and cause network disruptions such as ICMP flood attack and ping death attack.
+Unfortunately, network attacks can exploit this process and cause network disruptions, such as ICMP flood attacks and ping death attacks.

 How does ICMP work?

 Unlike the IP protocol, ICMP is not associated with a transport layer protocol such as TCP or UDP.
 This makes ICMP a connectionless protocol.
 In other words, a device does not need to open the sent packet to send a message to the destination.
-Meanwhile, normal traffic is carried out by the IP protocol using the TCP protocol, so that both devices before communicating and sending information to Each other must handshake with each other to measure the readiness of both devices to send and receive information, and before sending the main information, they share other information with each other.
+Meanwhile, normal traffic is carried out by the IP protocol using the TCP protocol so that both devices, before communicating and sending information to Each other, must handshake to measure the readiness of both devices to send and receive information.
+Before sending the main information, they share other information with each other.
 ICMP also does not target a specific port on a device.